contiki-ng/contiki-ng/tools/readthedocs/doc/tutorials/LWM2M-and-IPSO-Objects.md

+# LWM2M and IPSO Objects

 To make an application with LWM2M and IPSO Objects functionality you can start from the example: `examples/lwm2m-ipso-objects/example-ipso-objects.c`.
 You will also need a LWM2M server.
 You can run a Leshan LWM2M server on your computer, or you can use one that is publicly available.

-# Example IPSO objects LWM2M client
+## Example IPSO objects LWM2M client
 Firstly, make sure that the `example-ipso-objects` example is configured with the correct server address.
 By default, the example will assume the LWM2M server's address is `fd00::1`.